bcornec/nuage-ospdirector-wiki/Nuage-OSP-Director-11-integration-with-ML2.md

 * nuage-openstack-neutronclient

-On the Controller Node, run a `yum upgrade` for the following packages:
+On the Compute Node, run a `yum upgrade` for the following packages:
 * nuage-metadata-agent
 * nuage-openvswitch